Walikuperek/Learn-Facade-Service/lib-usage-example/create-view/services/README.md

 }
 ```

-* If business if/else logic is complex consider using `Politic` classes.
+* If business if/else logic is complex consider using `Politic` classes (it's Strategy pattern).
 ```typescript
 // /services/step-assignees.store.ts
 import {GroupType} from "./group-type.enum";